NEC4

 • Risk allocation in the Contract Data that differs from NEC4 defaults

-These aren't day-one operational tasks — they're strategic risks the commercial manager needs to own from the start.
+These aren't day-one operational tasks — they're strategic risks that the commercial manager needs to own from the start.

 Mobilisation Checklist Reference Table